Parallel-NetCDF/PnetCDF/sneak_peek.md

   + none

 * API syntax changes
+  + none

+* API semantics updates
   + File open flag NC_SHARE is now deprecated.
 It is still defined, but takes no effect.

-* API semantics updates
   + NC_SHARE alone is not sufficient to provide data consistency for accessing a shared file in parallel and thus is now deprecated.
 Because PnetCDF follows the MPI file consistency, which only addresses the case when all